aarthivenkat/aarthivenkat.github.io/content/project/multiscale/index.md

 ---
-title: Multiscale analyses review
+title: Multiscale geometric and topological analyses for characterizing and predicting immune responses from single cell data
-summary: A Venkat, D Bhaskar, S Krishnaswamy. *Cell Trends in Immunology*.
+summary: This review describes approaches to characterize immune heterogeneity at multiple resolutions.<br /><br />A Venkat, D Bhaskar, S Krishnaswamy. *Cell Trends in Immunology*.
 tags:
   - Cellular Heterogeneity
   - Multiscale structure